 Hemp Classic 6x

-CBD, which is short for cannabidiol, is one out of hundreds of cannabinoids in the Cannabis sativa plant that has powerful therapeutic benefits.
+CBD, which is short for cannabidiol, is one out of hundreds of cannabinoids in the Cannabis sativa plant that has powerful potential therapeutic benefits.
 The other cannabinoid is THC, which is what most people are familiar with.
 THC is the substance responsible for the psychoactive “high” experienced when someone smokes marijuana.
-While THC also has significant medical benefits, CBD can be consumed with zero psychoactive effects, so it will not impair you, is not mind-altering, and will not cause you to fail a drug test.
+While THC also has significant medical benefits, CBD can be consumed with zero psychoactive effects, so it will not impair you, and it is not mind-altering.
 From a legal standpoint, this makes CBD easier for consumers to procure.
 (We will talk more about the legalities further on.)

 CBD interacts with the body’s endocannabinoid system, a system responsible for maintaining health and homeostasis.
 Within this system, there are two receptors, CB1 and CB2.
 When these receptors are activated, they have been shown to reduce inflammation and improve other conditions as well.
 But for this article, we will talk mainly about airway inflammation.

-Numerous studies have suggested that CBD is a potent anti-inflammatory that can improve lung functioning.
+Numerous studies have suggested that CBD is a potent anti-inflammatory.
 Because one of the main issues with COPD is inflammation of the airways, researchers believe it can be therapeutic in the treatment of this disorder.
 One study even showed that CBD has anti-inflammatory effects that are helpful after lung injuries.
 Scientists have also demonstrated that terpenes, which constitute the aromatic properties of the plant, also have their own set of anti-inflammatory benefits.

-Other research points to CBD’s bronchodilatory effects, meaning that it can reduce resistance in the airway and increase the flow of air into and out of the lungs.
-Researchers have also found that activating the CB1 receptor reduces smooth muscle contraction in the tissue around the lungs, allowing the airways to open up even further.
+Other research points to CBD’s bronchodilatory effects, meaning that it may reduce resistance in the airway and increase the flow of air into and out of the lungs.
+Researchers have also found that activating the CB1 receptor might reduce smooth muscle contraction in the tissue around the lungs, allowing the airways to open up even further.

-Here are a few other benefits you can expect from CBD that can help support your health when you have COPD:
+Here are a few other benefits from CBD that could help support your health when you have COPD:

-•Cannabis is an expectorant that can help clear the lungs and bring up excess mucous
+•Cannabis is an expectorant that may help clear the lungs and bring up excess mucous